Why Small Businesses Fail

-Capital is NOT the primary reason why small businesses fail
+Capital is NOT the primary reason for small businesses failure

-First, in terms of capital, most entrepreneurs shoe-string new ventures.
-By way of example, we’ll use a person with an interest in the sandwich business.
-Starting a brick-and-mortar location or even a full-time effort is challenging.
-It’s called SMALL BUSINESS for a reason.
+First, in terms of capital, a great number of entrepreneurs shoe-string new ventures.
+As the saying goes, there’s more than one way to skin a cat and entrepreneurship is no exception.
+Example: a food concept normally associated with an expensive brick-and-mortar location can be a food truck or cart, can it not?
 Don’t be afraid to start out small.
-In fact, limited capital can be a real blessing, not an impediment to starting a business.
-Vast amounts of capital can lead to vast mistakes whereas a limited money supply forces one to be frugal.
+In fact, limited capital can be a blessing, not an impediment to starting a business.
+Vast amounts of capital can lead to mistakes whereas a limited money supply forces one to be frugal.
 It also forces one to labor diligently over financial matters.
 In other words, being light on cash can force better decision making.

-Let’s go back to our prospective entrepreneur who is interested in, no not interested in, but in love with the idea of making and selling sandwiches.
+Let’s go back to our prospective entrepreneur with an interest in food, specifically making and selling sandwiches.
 At the same time let’s add some limitations; the kinds of limitations that could very easily stop a person from getting started.
 Our subject is married and works full time to support a family.
 They also carry some of the standard all-American debt, such as a home mortgage and car payment.
 In other words, our entrepreneur faces challenges that could interfere with and/or halt the idea of self employment all together.

 So what is our subject going to do?
 The first thing is to figure out the bare bones necessities of making and selling sandwiches.
 Our subject needs basic equipment, but can find inexpensive equipment like cutting boards, knives and other utensils at home.
 Certainly the vendor needs a cart with refrigeration, but that doesn’t represent a lot of money.
 In fact, the vendor can lease or rent equipment as required.
 Supermarkets will provide breads, meats and cheeses until the owner arranges wholesale purchases.
 The sandwiches require a venue, but there are lots of festivals in every part of the country.
 And the fact that most festivals take place on weekends fits perfectly with our 9 to 5, five day a week worker.

-Finances are NOT going to stop the real entrepreneur from moving forward and not the reason why small businesses fail.
-In fact, as mentioned above, low funds are a blessing considering the fundamental need for self-employed people to be frugal and inventive.
-Now, if a franchise is the goal, then it’s normally an all or nothing proposition.
-But franchising makes exceptions to accommodate unusual prospects and unusual situations.
+Finances are generally NOT the end of the road for the committed entrepreneur.
+In fact, as mentioned above, low funds are often a blessing considering the fundamental need for self-employed people to be inventive.
+However, if a franchise is the goal, then it’s normally an all or nothing proposition.
+In franchising, one either makes the required investment or does not acquire franchise rights.
+To be clear though, acquire franchise rights to establish a unit is only the first step.
+One can still fail, and it happens often, in franchising.

 An alternative to current thinking